By Most Reverend Harry J. Flynn

 United States Catholic Conference of Bishops, Brothers and Sisters to Us, Washington, D.C., 1979.

-Additional copies of this pastoral letter and accompanying Discussion Guide can be obtained by contacting the Archdiocese.
+Additional copies of this pastoral letter can be obtained by contacting the Archdiocese.